 Training and community capacity building programs.

-Establishing computer centres and using technology to empower teachers and learners to bridge the digital divide.
+Establishing computer centres and using technology to bridge the digital divide and empower teachers and learners.

 Organisation Type: Australian Public Company, Limited by Guarantee.